 - As part of the application process, applicants will be required to meet with the Dean of Students or designee and loan approval is not guaranteed.

 - Loan repayment due date will be determined prior to issuance of check (no more than 60 days).
 A hold will be placed on the student's Banner account if the loan is not repaid in full by the due date.

 - Loans cannot be used to pay a student's St. Thomas bill.
 However, loans may be used to pay deposit fees for St. Thomas approved study abroad programs.

-- Students currently enrolled as degree-seeking at the University of St. Thomas may apply for these loans, with the exception of graduate female, law school, and international students.
+- Students currently enrolled as degree-seeking at the University of St. Thomas may apply for these loans, with the exception of graduate female students and law school students.
 Separate loan funds are available to these students.